 When it came to apprising our own staff about the new vendor credentialing and communication contract, we took a slightly different tack.
 As we did with the HCIRs, we conducted a webinar for our department contacts (those who would be end users of symplr and receive the appointment requests).
 We conducted three sessions on three different days and times to accommodate all schedules.
 We explained that what was going to happen and what the appointments would look like from their perspective as a clinician or St. Luke’s employee.
 They were also shown what the user interface looked like from the sales rep’s perspective to better understand how the communication process would work as the request was entered, approved, etc.

-We also sent out a simple physician letter to spell out the who, what, when, where, how, and why, and this letter was endorsed by our BP of supply chains who is also a physician.
+We also sent out a simple letter to medical staff and affiliated physicians to apprise them of the changes, and this letter was endorsed by our business partner of supply chain, who is also a physician.

 Next, for the all-staff email, we again wanted to keep it "symplr."
 The email was brief (one page) and had no attachments.
 We framed it terms of “how does it affect me?”
 Once again, we stated what was happening, identified the staff's and the supplier’s role in the change, and provided a few all-staff question and answer webinars.
 We sent the email out to all staff email and put the notice into our system weekly newsletter.

 Since we have such a large workforce, we wanted to ensure that we not only communicated out to our staff, but had a destination where they could go to find more information.
 It was determined that the best place for this was a “self help” page on our intranet where we listed all information about the changes, provided a link to the policy, links to the symplr site, and contact information for symplr staff.
 I’m pleased to report that this site was frequently visited.

 To conclude, we felt that our reimplementation of symplr’s Vendor Credentialing in our facility went extremely well, and effective communication was a huge reason for that success.